TL;DR

 Stats' active development and large community ensure it will continue working with future macOS releases and Apple hardware.

+STRONGLY RECOMMENDED.
 Install Stats via Homebrew (brew install --cask stats) or download from GitHub.
 Enable the same basic modules you used in eul (CPU, memory, network, disk, battery), then explore the additional modules: GPU monitoring, Bluetooth batteries, SMC sensors, and fan speeds.
-Take time to configure display formats for each module—Stats offers far more visualization options.
-You may want to simplify the defaults first and gradually add complexity.
-Uninstall eul to avoid duplication.
+Uninstall eul immediately to avoid running an unmaintained app.

 Winner